nbursa/e-comm-client/README.md

 The backend for this application is built using the Gin framework in Go.
 It provides a simple API for managing products and their categories.
 Repository can be found at: [E-commerce Backend](https://github.com/nbursa/e-comm-backend)

-## Features

-**🚧 Work In Progress 🚧**

-- 🛍️ Product catalog with categories
-- 🛒 Shopping cart with real-time updates
-- 🌐 Multi-language support (EN/SR)
-- 🎨 Light/Dark theme
-- 💾 Caching system for products and categories
-- 📱 Responsive design for mobile and desktop

 ## Installation

 ```bash